emuehlstein/dmrconfig_dm32/dm32_reference/read_connection.md

 - In these captures, these tokens are sent without trailing CR (0x0D).
 The logger shows 7‑byte writes with no 0x0D.
 - Radio replies with short status bursts, e.g.: `06 44 50 35 37 30 55 56` → “.DP570UV”.
+- PASSSTA reply varies by unit/build: seen as `50 FF FF` in some sessions and `50 00 00` in others.

 ### 2. Version/info probes (V frames)